BYTE-Club-CCNY/.github/profile/README.md

 ## How to Get Involved

-We welcome students of all skill levels to join us!
-Whether you're just starting or have been coding for years, BYTE is a space to grow, learn, and contribute.
-Keep an eye out for our events and project opportunities throughout the semester.
+We welcome students who demonstrate a passion for coding and are committed to learning more about software development.
+Applications for the Fall 2024 Cohort are live!
+[Apply today!](https://docs.google.com/forms/d/e/1FAIpQLSfK8xf-lyFWMm4BcrrwNYlRb0mCMfye_oKbfJgYZVkvQY5SJg/viewform?usp=sf_link)

 ## Connect with Us